+A number of other Boards exist which support decision making in North Tyneside.
 These Boards also have interfaces into mental health services.
-Reports and information will be provided to these Boards when required to ensure that the mental health needs of older people with other needs are being addressed in the work areas of those other Boards.
+Collaboration with these boards will be required to ensure that the mental health needs of older people are being fully addressed.
+Relevant actions from our action plan may also need to be incorporated into the work plans of these other boards.